Side angle shot of a white plate with spheres of golden brown sesame balls with white and black sesame seeds

 What are sesame balls?

 Sesame balls (jian du, zhima zhou, buchi, bánh cam, onde-onde) crispy and chewy treats made from glutinous rice flour, sugar, water, and oil.
-They are rice balls coated in sesame seeds and deep-fried to achieve a crispy, golden-brown exterior.
-When you bite into a sesame ball, you’ll experience a delightful combination of textures—a chewy and subtly sweet center, reminiscent of mochi.
-These sesame balls feature black sesame paste!
-If you prefer a plain sesame ball without filling, you can refer to my Sesame Balls recipe!
+They are rice balls coated in sesame seeds and deep-fried to achieve a crispy, golden exterior.
+When you bite into a sesame ball, you’ll experience a combination of textures—a chewy and subtly sweet center, reminiscent of mochi.
+These sesame balls feature black sesame seed paste!
+If you prefer a sesame ball without filling, you can refer to my Sesame Balls recipe!

-It was my Shanghainese grandma, whom I called Ah Po, who first introduced me to sesame balls.
+It was my maternal grandma, whom I called Ah Po, who first introduced me to sesame balls.
 I have vivid memories of her preparing these treats at home for my sister and I to snack on when we were children.
 On lazier days, she would simply purchase them from the Chinatown.
 Ah Po always preferred the sesame balls filled with red bean paste.
 Her nurturing nature extended beyond her words, reaching me through the comforting flavors of her cooking.

 Why This Works